Base Layer Guide

 Published

-How to choose the right base layer for fall and winter?
+How to choose the right base layer for winter?

 There are many reasons why we love wool.
 It regulates your body temperature to a comfortable level based on the conditions: It cools you down on hot days, and insulates warmth on cold days.
 Wool also has the unique ability to keep you warm, even when it gets damp!
 If you are doing activities that make you sweat a lot, or there is a risk of rain; wool will absorb moisture and still manage to isolate heat.
 In fact, wool can hold up to 30% of its own weight in moisture and still feel dry.
 Wool baselayer is also perfect for camping trips because it is self-cleaning.
 All you have to do is hang the wool garments up for airing, and they feel fresh again for the next day.
 The unique breathability of the wool also makes it very comfortable to be active in, because it prevents you from becoming clammy.